- Center City Campus

 The Life Care Planning Graduate Certificate is designed for inter-disciplinary professionals with a minimum of a bachelor’s degree with a desire to develop and use a Life Care Plan (LCP).
 Upon completion, participants will have completed the pre-training hours required to pursue the Certified Life Care Planner (CLCP) credential through the International Commission on Health Care Certification (ICHCC).
 Jefferson has an online application that allows candidates to submit all required application material directly to the application platform.

 The skill and training proposed in this program are not included in any entry-level clinical education and therefore the Life Care Planning Graduate Certificate will advance one’s education and professional opportunities.
-Those who complete the Graduate Certificate will understand the purpose, content, process of development, and utilization of the LCP, and will be able to contribute to a LCP.
+The life care planner has an essential role in ensuring the needs of a client with a variety of conditions and disabilities are identified and planned for.
+Those who complete the Graduate Certificate will understand the purpose, content, process of development, utilization of the LCP, and will be able to critique and contribute to a LCP.
 Students will have the pre-training hours required for the Certified Life Care Planner (CLCP) credential through the ICHCC and pursue a career as a life care plan expert.

 Professionals involved in health care and education would benefit from this program, as the Life Care Planning Graduate Certificate will provide an overview of concepts and disease\diagnoses-specific considerations to include in the LCP, and training on how to present and defend LCP content.
 For those working with persons with catastrophic injuries and chronic conditions in hospitals, rehabilitation centers, community based practices and in the home, the Life Care Planning Graduate Certificate will provide an overview of LCP concepts and of how the medical, nursing and therapy teams contribute to the LCP.